apache/parquet-java/examples/README.md

 # Parquet Java Examples

-This directory contains real examples demonstrating how to use the Apache Parquet Java library.
+This directory contains self-contained code snippets that demonstrate how to use the Apache Parquet Java library.

 ## Examples Overview